Editorial assistant

 Single online issues may be purchased online at Hogrefe eContent.

-The price shown above applies to the Print Only subscription option for institutions.
-Prices for eOnly and Print & Online depend on the size of the institution and can be found in the table below.
+Prices for institutions depend on the size of the institution and can be found in the table below.

 Further information and prices for journal subscriptions can be found in our journals catalog – or contact us via email for a price quote.